 Using the ProMIS platform several epitopes were identified as likely to become exposed on misfolded, pathogenic forms of TDP-43, but not on the properly folded, functional protein.
 MAbs were raised against these epitopes and tested for selective reactivity with misfolded TDP-43 aggregates and protective activity.
 Screening of multiple mAbs yielded PMN267 as the lead candidate exhibiting the desired properties.
 PMN267 bound its target epitope with high affinity in the 10E-11M range.
 In a cell system, PMN267 showed selective recognition of misfolded, cytoplasmic TDP-43 aggregates and no detectable interaction with endogenous normal TDP-43 in the nucleus.
 Similarly, PMN267 did not react with TDP-43 in stress granules which are important in protection against oxidative stress.
 PMN267 also showed binding to exosomes derived from the brains of deceased FTLD individuals.
-In vivo studies are ongoing.
+Systemic IP delivery of PMN267 in a transgenic mouse model of ALS/FTD expressing human DNLS-TDP-43 produced encouraging results suggesting evidence of protection against motor function deficits.
+A separate in vivo study in a transgenic mouse model expressing wild type human TDP-43 is ongoing.

 An intrabody version of PMN267 (single chain antibody sequence encoded into a plasmid) expressed from within cells showed co-localization with cytoplasmic aggregates of TDP-43 and no detectable binding to normal, nuclear TDP-43.
-Expression of the intrabody promoted degradation of the misfolded TDP-43 aggregates.
+Expression of the intrabody promoted degradation of misfolded TDP-43 aggregates in the HEK293 cell system.
+In in vitro studies performed in collaboration with Dr. Gene Yeo at University of California San Diego, PMN267 intrabody also significantly reduced the amount of misfolded TDP-43 aggregates in human motor neurons derived from ALS patients, the cell type predominantly affected in ALS.
 The Company believes that the observed selectivity of PMN267 for misfolded TDP-43 and avoidance of normal TDP-43 has the potential to allow for inhibition of disease without compromising essential TDP-43 function.
 Intrabody development would involve collaboration with a partner with gene therapy expertise.